 Most medical alert companies lease you equipment, and require that you return the equipment when you end your service.
 There is no way to know how old the equipment is, or how many people have previously used it.
 RescueTouch is different.
 Users actually purchase their devices, so it is guaranteed to always be new.
 It also saves users time after they cancel their service, as they do not have to send the equipment back or risk paying a huge fine if they forget or are unable to return the equipment during the given time frame.

 RescueTouch recently merged with NurseAlert, a medical alert system for healthcare providers, to create Florida Health Alert and Technology.
 Its personal medical alert device is still available for individuals to purchase for themselves or their loved one.

 Pricing and Fees

-RescueTouch devices range in price from $25 to $69 a month, plus the device purchase cost of $99 for single devices and $178 for twin packs.
+RescueTouch devices range in price from $30 to $75 a month.
+There is also a device purchase fee of $99 for single devices and $178 for twin packs.
 Customers may choose to pay for their device on a monthly, quarterly, or annual basis, but no matter which one they choose there are no long-term contracts.
 The quarterly and annual plans save users a few dollars a month compared to the monthly plan.

-There are no additional one-time costs other than the device purchase fee, and shipping is included.
-There is a 30-day money back guarantee, and customers can cancel their service at any time without penalty.
+Other than the cost of purchasing the device, there are no other startup costs, and shipping is included with all plans.
+There is a 30-day money back guarantee for all new customers, and users can cancel their service at any time without paying a penalty.

 |Type of Device||Mobile||Mobile||Mobile||Mobile||Mobile||Mobile|